pombase/website/src/docs/faq/how-can-i-get-my-data-into-pombase.md

     the supported data types (Gene Ontology, phenotypes, interactions, modifications) and how to use the curation interface.
--   If you have data from large-scale experiments that is associated with sequence coordinates, it can be displayed as a track in the Genome Browser.
+-   If you have data from large-scale experiments that is associated with sequence coordinates, it can be displayed as a track in PomBase JBrowse.
 See the [data submission page](/submit-data) for instructions.
 <!-- Use the [HTP data submission form](/submit-data/data-submission-form)
     to send details.
 -->